sb-collective/_Framework/README.md

 Open Source Everything, for a better tomorrow.

 ####Mission
 Building systems, OpenSystems, for OpenEconomy, for OpenSociety, for OpenDemocracy, for Humanity, without harming Mother Earth, Animals and Humans!
-If you believe that this is possible.
+If you believe that this is possible, connect and engage.

 ####Project
 In transition with the existing systems, the existing economy, existing society, the existing democracy and the humanity as is now.
 Let us build a framework together, open in all parts, so we can build a transparent, true and trusty future for many generations to come.